Prince of Wales–Hyder Census Area, Alaska

 Prince of Wales–Hyder Census Area is a census area located in the U.S. state of Alaska.
 As of the 2020 census, the population was 5,753, up from 5,559 in 2010.
 It is part of the unorganized borough and therefore has no borough seat.
 Its largest communities are Metlakatla and Craig.
 It was formerly part of the Census Bureau's Prince of Wales–Outer Ketchikan Census Area, but the name was changed in 2008 after most of the Outer Ketchikan (except the parts near the community of Hyder, and Annette Island) was lost to annexation by the Ketchikan Gateway Borough.

 Geography

 According to the U.S. Census Bureau, the census area has a total area of 7683 sqmi, of which 3923 sqmi is land and 3760 sqmi (48.9%) is water.
-The present-day Prince of Wales–Hyder Census Area includes the Hyder area as an exclave, and Annette Island, which is mostly surrounded by territory of Ketchikan Gateway Borough.
+The present-day Prince of Wales–Hyder Census Area includes Prince of Wales Island, the Hyder area as an exclave, and Annette Island, which is mostly surrounded by territory of Ketchikan Gateway Borough.
 Before the transfer of territory, Ketchikan Gateway Borough was enclaved within (surrounded by) the census area.